LearnersGuild/curriculum-app/modules/Terminal-Basics/README.md

 - Can explain absolute and relative file paths
 - Can open a directory in the finder from the Terminal
 - Can open a file in it’s default app from the Terminal
+- Can explain what a filesystem path is